XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 npm run hello
 ```

-In the next steps we will continually expand on this very setup.
+In the next steps we will continually expand on this very basic setup.
 To better keep track of all the changes that will be made, the files in the [reference section]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/desktop-js/) are numbered/prefixed with the respective step number:

 **Full code for this step:**
 [`0_hello.js`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/desktop-js/0_hello.js),